 Wow, this one was hard.
 Wake up in the morning?
 Check email.
 Waiting in line?
 Check email.
 Going to bed?
 Check email.
 I checked email less often, but not nearly as infrequently as I ought to.
 Will try again.
 Just moved both of my email apps (the default iPhone one & Mailbox) onto the second screen of my phone.
 This seems to be helping, it’s the little things.

 I’m going to count this one a success.
 I set this up on my external email account and it has been great.
 I have seen many emails come in that were truly auto-answered by my common answers.
 The auto-responder also weeded out who was a real person versus a fake “I’m personally sending this to you” email.
 Reduced my workload, added a sense of freedom, and reduced my ‘need to answer email’ anxiety.

 I did not set this up on my other email accounts because the problem wasn’t as intense there—and the auto-responder technology is pretty limited.
 I wish it could do more as I’ll explain below, but this still worked.

 The default Gmail out of office notification works well, but:

 - The out of office messages appear in your inbox as part of the threaded conversation.
 Ideally they would be sent without appearing in your view.

 - I would love to set it up for all my email while excluding them from being sent to the @backblaze.com domain.
 Ironically, Gmail allows exactly the opposite (sending only to Contacts or the @backblaze.com domain.)

-I looked at Gmail Labs and google’d for some add-on, but if anyone knows of a better way to do this – please share in the comments!
+I looked at Gmail Labs and Google’d for some add-ons, but if anyone knows of a better way to do this—please share in the comments!

 I have 186 emails in my inbox right now.
 Not zero, but not 3,280 that I had when I wrote my plan a month ago.
 Habits are rarely changed overnight.
 I feel I made progress in taming the email monster.
 I’ll keep plugging away at this process.